Download Updated Rulebook: 2019 NTT IndyCar Series Rulebook (Full)

 18.1.2.
 Medical/Rescue Requirements and Injury Reports

 18.1.3.
-Biomedical Research and Device Testing Policy– All Members must comply with INDYCAR’s Biomedical Research and Device Testing Policy available from the INDYCAR office.
+Biomedical Research and Device Testing Policy – All Members must comply with INDYCAR’s Biomedical Research and Device Testing Policy available from ePaddock.

 18.1.4.
 Safety Inspections – INDYCAR may inspect any equipment prior to each Event and re-inspect equipment at any time including, without limitation, before, during or after each Event.
 An Entrant may be required to replace without limitation seats, seat belts, helmets, headrests, head restraint systems and other equipment at any time, as determined by INDYCAR.